 When travelling outside one of the major cities, we recommend sticking to reputable companies.
 Generally, we recommend taking buses from nationwide carriers like Expreso Bolivariano, Brasilia, Copetran, Berlinas del Fonce, or Rápido Ochoa since they have more reliable and comfortable buses, plus they don’t stop on the side of the road to pick up more passengers.

-If you are traveling to small towns, those big companies may not operate there, so you may have to use local smaller companies.
+If you are travelling to small towns, those big companies may not operate there, so you may have to use local smaller companies.
 This is totally ok but always take buses from main bus stations or authorized bus stops.

 Traveling at night

 In recent years the situation has improved on the roads and most of the main roads between most cities are no longer considered dangerous.
 Thanks to the improved situation, overnight buses have now become a popular choice of travel across Colombia.

 Still, we recommend taking buses which arrive during the day, to avoid situations like walking alone at night with all your luggage.